 alternatives and doesnt perform more procedures than necessary.
 Unfortunately,

-our survey question on helping keep pets medical costs down that sought
+our survey question on helping keep pets medical costs down received

-Because veterinary treatment can be expensive, you might consider buying
+Because veterinary treatment can be expensive, subscribers often ask us

-insurance coverage.
-But before springing for insurance for your spaniel,
+springing for insurance for your spaniel, consider several points.

 Carefully review the provisions and limitations of any policy you consider.